Authentic Steak Tacos

 Fry the corn tortillas in a hot pan with a few tablespoons of vegetable oil, adding more oil as needed.
 They only need to cook about 1 minute on each side – when you notice them starting to ‘puff’ a little, it’s time to flip.
 Keep the finished tortillas warm in the oven while the rest are cooking.

-I like to make a ‘taco bar’ when I’m serving these – with all the toppings lined up for everyone to serve themselves.
+I personally like to make a ‘taco bar’ when I’m serving these – with all the toppings lined up for everyone to serve themselves and create their own ‘custom’ taco.

 Top the corn tortillas with the cooked steak, diced onions, peppers, & cilantro – and squeeze on a little lime.
 Fold over, or wrap, & eat them all up!